-In addition, the Andorran Government has created the Commerce and Consumer Unit, which is intended to ensure an efficient and effective protection of consumer rights.
+In addition, the Andorran Government has created the UCiC, which is intended to ensure efficient and effective protection of consumer rights.
 This entity is intended to: (i) inform and guide consumers and entrepreneurs; (ii) receive and process complaints of consumers; (iii) disseminate actions to improve consumption; (iv) develop inspection and control functions in the field of consumption; and (v) establish agreements with organisations aiming to protect consumer rights.

-Andorra has also the institution of the Citizen's Ombudsman, which defends and oversees the application of the rights and liberties included in the Constitution and compliance therewith, acting as a commissioner or delegate for the General Council.
-The Ombudsman receives and processes all complaints and claims relating to citizens' dealings with all public administrative entities in the Principality, responding with independence and impartiality.
+Andorra also has the institution of the Citizen's Ombudsman, which defends and oversees the application of the rights and liberties included in the Constitution and compliance therewith, acting as a commissioner or delegate for the General Council.
+The Ombudsman receives and processes all complaints and claims relating to citizens' dealings with all public administrative entities in Andorra, responding with independence and impartiality.

 Moreover, Andorra has an arbitration regime for commercial disputes, and its Arbitration Court will begin operating shortly.
-The Convention on the Recognition and Enforcement of Foreign Arbitral Awards, ("New York Arbitration Convention"), which applies to the recognition and enforcement of foreign arbitral awards, and the referral by a court to arbitration, have been in force in Andorra since September 2015.
+The New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, and the referral by a court to arbitration, have been in force in Andorra since September 2015.